 In the following subsections we will first compute the variation of the Einstein-Hilbert term and then the variation of the boundary term, and show that their sum results in

-where is the Einstein tensor, which produces the correct left-hand side to the Einstein field equations, without the cosmological term, which however is trivial to include by replacing with
+is the Einstein tensor, which produces the correct left-hand side to the Einstein field equations, without the cosmological term, which however is trivial to include by replacing

 In the third subsection we elaborate on the meaning of the non-dynamical term.